 Ingredients of the Chocolate Martini

 The list of ingredients for a Chocolate Martini reads like the guilty pleasure incarnate.
 Depending on the recipe, it is Vodka mixed with chocolate liqueur and Irish cream.
-Or creme de cacao, heavy cream, and simple syrup, or all of those plus a few chocolate shavings for garnish.
+Or creme de cacao (here's a recipe to make it at home), heavy cream, and simple syrup, or all of those plus a few chocolate shavings for garnish.
 It's a dream come true for every chocoholic.

 Our preferred way to mix a Chocolate Martini only requires three ingredients: Vodka, Chocolate liqueur, and Irish cream.
 As you can see, this is a combination of alcoholic components only.
 But, in my opinion, that creates the best mix between a cocktail and a sweet treat.
 Adding heavy cream can quickly make the cocktail excessively rich.